-Book Review David and Goliath: Underdogs, Misfits, and the Art of Battling Giants by Malcom Gladwell.
+Book Review with synopsis.
+David and Goliath: Underdogs, Misfits, and the Art of Battling Giants by Malcom Gladwell.
 This book cuts across a broad range of topics, yet does a good job of weaving them together with the common theme question of “what is really an advantage and what is really a disadvantage?”.
 Gladwell challenges the common wisdom of what constitutes each.
 I found this book to be valuable (and would recommend it) because it offers numerous pieces of life wisdom that are not necessarily superficially obvious.
 If you think you know something about what preconditions lead to success and which lead to failure, read this book, it may make your reconsider what you think you “know”.

 As someone working with a small start up company indirectly taking on large corporate giants like Procter & Gamble, the metaphor of David vs. Goliath is an appealing one.
 However, as Malcolm Gladwell points out in this book, it is not always so clear cut as to what constitutes an “advantage” and what constitutes a “disadvantage,” and who might actually hold the upper hand in any given situation.